Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

 #### `region`: `string` **Optional**

 The region where the database will be deployed.
-If not specified, the default region is `us-east-1`.
+If not specified, the default region the same as the project's region.

 You should choose the region that is closest to your server to reduce latency.